Arithmetic Statistics and noncommutative Iwasawa Theory: Results for fixed and as varies

 The proportion of Weierstrass equations (ordered by height) over $\Q$ with multiplicative reduction was recorded in Lemma~\ref{lemma: reduction type proportions}(1).
 Only \emph{half} of these have split multiplicative reduction type (see \cite[Theorem~5.1(1)]{CS20}).
 By Remark~\ref{remark for minimal}, the proportion of Weierstrass equations which are globally minimal and have split multiplicative reduction at $\ell$ is given by $\frac{(\ell-1)}{2\ell^{2}}$.
 Having assumed that $\ell \equiv 1 \pmod{p}$, the condition of $p\nmid \#\widetilde{E}(\F_\ell)$ is equivalent to $a_\ell(E) \not\equiv 2 \pmod{p}$.
-The same argument as in Lemma~\ref{getting hold of frakSp} proves that the number of isomorphism classes of elliptic curves over $\F_{\ell}$ such that $p|\#E(\F_{\ell})$ is given by for some effectively computable constant $C$.
-Let $\mathcal{E}_p^F$ be the set of elliptic curves over $\Q$ such that the following conditions are satisfied \begin{enumerate}[(a)] \item $E$ has good \emph{ordinary} reduction at $p$, \item $E$ has good reduction at $\ell=2,3$, \item $\rank_{\Z}E(F)=0$, \item $\chi(G, E[p^\infty])\neq 1$. \end{enumerate} Let $\mathcal{E}_p^{(1)}$ be the set of all elliptic curves over $\Q$ such that $p$ divides the order of $\#\Sha(E/F)$.
-Since $p$ and $F$ are fixed throughout, it makes sense to assume that
+The same argument as in Lemma~\ref{getting hold of frakSp} proves that the number of isomorphism classes of elliptic curves over $\F_{\ell}$ such that $p|\#E(\F_{\ell})$ is given by